 The lost world of North America?
 A Great Lakes Doggerland?
 Ancient hunting grounds beneath Lake Huron?
-Yes, people once roamed a land now submerged 120 feet under Lake Huron.
-The latest discovery (ref 1) that confirms this Atlantian-like history comes in the from of a description of linear arranged rocks covering an area of 50 feet wide and more than 300 feet long.
+Yes, people once lived and moved about on land which is today submerged 120 feet under Lake Huron.
+In 2014 O’Shea and colleagues reported the results of their studies confirming this Atlantian-like history underneath the Great Lake Huron.
+The specific site they studied was found 120 feet below the Lake Huron’s surface and included a linear arranged rocks covering an area of 50 feet wide and more than 300 feet long.
 These linear chains of rocks make a V-shaped pattern with a large circular area at the end.
 In some places rocks had been stacked to form what appears to be hunting blinds.
-Scattered among the rocks and buried under layers of sediment were stone tool chips (ie. pieces of rock resulting from the production of stone tools) indicative of butchery practice.
-The arrangement of the rocks and the presence of these tool fragments are unmistakable evidence of past human occupation.
-In fact this site has been described as a seasonal caribou hunting structure complete with hunting blinds fashioned from stacked stones.
+Scattered among the rocks and buried under layers of sediment they discovered stone tool chips (pieces of rock resulting from the production of stone tools) indicative of butchery practice.
+The arrangement of the rocks and the presence of these tool fragments are unmistakable evidence of past human occupation and activity.
+The researchers conclude that this site was a seasonal caribou hunting structure complete with hunting blinds fashioned from stacked stones.

 But a hunting structure 120 feet below Lake Huron?!
 What’s up with that?
-When did people roam this now submerged land?
+How could anyone read the headline: Ancient Caribou Hunting Structure Found Below Lake Huron” and not have questions?
+How long ago was it that people roamed this now submerged land?
 How did they get there?
 How could this land have been dry in the past?
-How could anyone read the headline: Ancient Caribou Hunting Structure Found Below Lake Huron” and not ask these questions?

 Dry land below Lake Huron?